 The Meaning and Significance of the Term “Sanatan Dharma.”

 “Dharma” is a multifaceted term lacking a straightforward translation in English.
 Its roots are traced back to “dhri,” signifying to hold, sustain, or retain.
 Thus, Dharma represents that which upholds or sustains the universe.
-While it is commonly understood as duty, virtue, morality, or righteousness, it essentially refers to the natural laws and ethical behaviors that uphold social order and harmony.
+While it is commonly understood as duty, virtue, morality, or righteousness, it essentially refers to the natural laws and ethical behaviours that uphold social order and harmony.

 The Circle of Life and Death: Understanding Rebirth and Karma in Sanatan Dharma.